openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

 Submitting a batch job
 ----------------------

-Batch (or non-interactive) jobs allow users to leverage one of the main benefits of having a cluster scheduler; jobs can be queued up with instructions on how to run them and then executed across the cluster while the user `does something else <https://www.quora.com/What-do-you-do-while-youre-waiting-for-your-code-to-finish-running>`_.
+Batch (or non-interactive) jobs allow users to leverage one of the main benefits of having a research environment scheduler; jobs can be queued up with instructions on how to run them and then executed across the research environment while the user `does something else <https://www.quora.com/What-do-you-do-while-youre-waiting-for-your-code-to-finish-running>`_.
 Users submit jobs as scripts, which include instructions on how to run the job - the output of the job (*stdout* and *stderr* in Linux terminology) is written to a file on disk for review later on.
 You can write a batch job that does anything that can be typed on the command-line.

 We'll start with a basic example - the following script is written in bash (the default Linux command-line interpreter).
 You can create the script yourself using the `Nano <http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/>`_ command-line editor - use the command ``nano simplejobscript.sh`` to create a new file, then type in the contents below.
 The script does nothing more than print some messages to the screen (the **echo** lines), and sleeps for 120 seconds.
 We've saved the script to a file called ``simplejobscript.sh`` - the ``.sh`` extension helps to remind us that this is a *shell* script, but adding a filename extension isn't strictly necessary for Linux.